About Coach the Run

 Our Team

-Bringing together two very different perspectives on running; an elite UK champion winner (Mike) and a midlife parent struggling to fulfil his desire to run (Stu), we have created a definitive resource on running, with quality content and emphasis on wellbeing at its core.
+Bringing together two very different perspectives on running; an elite UK champion winner (Mike) and a midlife parent struggling to fulfil his desire to run everyday (Stu), we have created a definitive resource on running, with quality content and emphasis on wellbeing at its core.

 Mike Gratton